astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 * **Option 1:** Obtain a TLS certificate from Let's Encrypt.
 We recommend this option for smaller organizations where your DNS administrator and Kubernetes cluster administrator are either the same person or on the same team.
 * **Option 2:** Request a TLS certificate from your organization's security team.
 We recommend this option for large organizations with their own  protocols for generating TLS certificates.

-### Option 1: Create automatically renewed TLS certificates using Let's Encrypt
+### Option 1: Create TLS certificates using Let's Encrypt

-Let's Encrypt is a free and secure service that provides automatically renewed TLS certificates.
+Let's Encrypt is a free and secure service that provides TLS certificates which automatically renew every 90 days.
 Use this option if you are configuring Astronomer for a smaller organization without a dedicated security team.

 To set up TLS certificates this way, complete the setup in [Automatically Renew TLS Certificates Using Let's Encrypt](https://www.astronomer.io/docs/enterprise/stable/manage-astronomer/renew-tls-cert#automatically-renew-tls-certificates-using-lets-encrypt).

 ### Option 2: Request a TLS certificate from your security team

 If you're installing Astronomer for a large organization, you'll need to request a TLS certificate and private key from your enterprise security team.
-This certificate needs to be valid for your the `BASEDOMAIN` your organization uses for Astronomer, as well as the subdomains listed at the beginning of Step 4.
+This certificate needs to be valid for the `BASEDOMAIN` your organization uses for Astronomer, as well as the subdomains listed at the beginning of Step 4.
 You should be given two `.pem` files: one for your encrypted certificate and one for your private key.

 To confirm that your enterprise security team generated the correct certificate, run the following command using the openssl command line tool: